 LG offers a limited warranty that covers your device for one year from the date of purchase, and you’re only protected from manufacturing defects.Our Take

 The LG Watch Sport is a good smartwatch, mostly thanks to Android Wear.
-If you’re interested, go to an AT&T or Verizon store to see how it fits your wrist first, as that can make or break your decision.
+If you’re interested, go to an AT&T store to see how it fits your wrist first, as that can make or break your decision.

 For $350, you get the latest features of Android Wear plus GPS, an IP68-rating, three buttons, and NFC.
 Smartwatch enthusiasts will enjoy the device, but I think Android Wear still won’t incite the curiosity of the average person.
 That’s not necessarily a fault of the OS but an issue with smartwatches in general.